soccin/Intro2NextGen/2_Mapping/mappingNotes.md

 	- Pros:

 		- search for exact match is $O(m)$

 		- search for regular expression is expect sublinear in $N$

+	- Cons:

+		- Size: Index way larger than $N$

+			- Use of BWT transform drastically helps reduce the size issue

 [//]: # ($\mathcal{O}(\mathrm{len}(s))$)